fizban007/arxiv-mode/README.md

 Press `SPC` to toggle visibility of the abstract window.
 Press `RET` to open the entry in a web browser.
 Press `d` to download the pdf.
 Press `b` to export the bibtex entry of current paper to your specified .bib file.
+Press `B` to export the bibtex entry to a new buffer.
 Press `e` to download pdf and add a bibtex entry with a link to the actual pdf file.

 All available commands are listed in a hydra help menu accessable by `?` whenever you are in the article list.